hashgraph/hedera-improvement-proposal/HIP/hip-0000-Wallet Connect Standard.md

 ## Backwards Compatibility

-This HIP is entirely opt-in and does not break any existing functionality.
-It simply provides standards that wallets and dApps can follow to interact with each other.
+This HIP is entirely opt-in and does not modify any existing functionality.
+It simply provides standards that client applications (such as wallets) and dApps can follow to interact with each other.

 ## Security Implications